-In April 2008, the Financial Accounting Standards Board's (FASB) issued FASB Staff Position No. FAS 142-3, Determination of the Useful Life of Intangible Assets (FSP 142-3).
-FSP 142-3 amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. 142, Goodwill and Other Intangible Assets (SFAS 142).
-This change is intended to improve the consistency between the useful life of a recognized intangible asset under SFAS 142 and the period of expected cash flows used to measure the fair value of the asset under SFAS 141R and other GAAP.
+In April 2008, the Financial Accounting Standards Board's (FASB) issued FASB Staff Position No. FAS 142-3, Determination of the Useful Life of Intangible Assets, (FSP 142-3).
+FSP 142-3 amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under Statement of Financial Accounting Standards (SFAS) No. 142, Goodwill and Other Intangible Assets (SFAS 142).
+This change is intended to improve the consistency between the useful life of a recognized intangible asset under SFAS 141R and other Generally Accepted Accounting Principles (GAAP).
 The requirement for determining useful lives must be applied prospectively to intangible assets acquired after the effective date and the disclosure requirements must be applied prospectively to all intangible assets recognized as of, and subsequent to, the effective date.
 FSP 142-3 is effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years, which will require the Company to adopt these provisions in the first quarter of fiscal 2009.
 The Company is currently evaluating the impact FSP 142-3 on its consolidated financial statements.